christmas day table layout with nectarines and wine on the table

 We’ve worked out the perfect running plan for your Christmas Day.
 It’s a foolproof timetable of exactly what to do and when, designed to remove any stress from your Christmas cooking.

-These are Jamie’s ultimate festive recipes.
-Buy your copy of Jamie Oliver’s Christmas Cookbook for masses of super-useful tips and clever recipe ideas for a truly memorable Christmas Day!
+These are Jamie’s ultimate festive recipes, all from Jamie Oliver’s Christmas Cookbook.
+Buy your copy today – it’s packed with super-useful tips and clever recipe ideas for a truly memorable Christmas!

-Visit our Christmas Hub for more festive recipe inspiration
+Download the Masterplan and visit our Christmas Hub for more festive recipe inspiration.

-You can do all the prep for your stuffing the day before (find the recipe on p.166, Jamie Oliver’s Christmas Cookbook).
-Reserve 250g of the mixture to stuff your turkey.
+Do all the prep for your stuffing the day before, reserving 250g of the mixture to stuff your turkey.
 Cover the raw recipe with tin foil and pop in the fridge, ready for tomorrow.

-Get these prepped and lined up in a tray (find the recipe on p.164, Jamie Oliver’s Christmas Cookbook), then cover with tin foil and pop in the fridge, ready to cook tomorrow.
+Prep and line these up in a tray, then cover with tin foil and pop in the fridge, ready to cook tomorrow.

-You can easily get ahead with these spuds – follow the recipe (p.108, Jamie Oliver’s Christmas Cookbook) until you have parboiled and fluffed-up spuds covered in your chosen fat, then simply cover with tin foil and leave somewhere cool overnight, ready for tomorrow.
+Follow the recipe until you have parboiled and fluffed-up spuds covered in your chosen fat, then cover with tin foil and leave somewhere cool overnight.

-This is a quick job that’s easy to get done in advance (find the recipe on p.158, Jamie Oliver’s Christmas Cookbook).
-You can reheat it tomorrow if you want a warm sauce, or enjoy it cold.
+This is a quick job that’s easy to get done in advance.
+Reheat it tomorrow if you want a warm sauce, or enjoy it cold.

 Now is a good time to get creative and set your Christmas table, ready to go.
 Delegate this job to the kids or ask another family member to help you out, if you can.
 Or, get yourself a glass of bubbles and enjoy it!